Jason311/testgit/readme.txt

 My name is LiJianbo.
-My job is a android engineer.
+My job is a android engineer in ChuangWorld.com.